opencog/sensory/README.md

 The experimental lab for this is "perceiving" filesystem files, "moving" through directories, and likewise for IRC chat streams.

+This is part of a group of inter-related research projects:
+* [Agents](https://github.com/opencog/agents), which aims to make use of the structures developed here.
+* [Motor](https://github.com/opencog/motor), which looks at the issues raised below from a different perspective, perhaps simplifying the problem into a more tractable and practical form.

 Philosophical Overview
 ----------------------
 The issue for any agent is being able to perceive the environment that